pstambaugh14/MERN-AUTH-ANSIBLE/README.md

            Goal: Add PM2! :) -- Goal Achieved locally.
 Will Script into Ansible once completed. --GOALLLL achieved! :)
            Goal: HTTPS via TLS 1.2 - Managed to get HTTPS via self-signed cert.
            Goal: Currently using HAProxy to load balance between two nodes using SSL Pass Thorugh.
 Config file is posted.
+           Goal: Add to Ansible Script the deployment of an HAProxy server and configure nodes behind the load balancer.
+           Goal: Daemonize pm2 via systemctl in Ansible script